-Japan PM, deputy avoid joint meetings to cut coronavirus risk as lockdown pressure builds
+Japan's Abe, deputy avoid joint meetings to cut coronavirus risk as lockdown pressure builds

 But any lockdown in Japan would look different from mandatory measures in some parts of Europe and the United States.
 By law, local authorities are only permitted to issue requests for people to stay at home, which are not binding.

-Tokyo Governor Yuriko Koike has requested citizens in the capital to stay indoors, while her counterpart in Osaka, Japan’s second-biggest city told reporters on Monday he thought the national government should declare a state of emergency, according to local media.
+Tokyo Governor Yuriko Koike has asked citizens in the capital to avoid unnecessary outings, while her counterpart in Osaka, Japan’s second-biggest city told reporters on Monday he thought the national government should declare a state of emergency, according to local media.

 A director of the country’s top organisation of doctors has said the government should declare a state of emergency before it’s too late.